 Service providers must employ and adequately train, support and supervise staff in accordance with their grant agreements and the Families and Children Administrative Approval Requirements.

 4.4.
 Required qualifications

-There are no minimum requirements for qualifications of staff required to deliver FaRS.
-However, service providers are encouraged to employ staff with a range of relevant backgrounds, accreditations/qualifications, skills and knowledge relevant to the service.
+There are no minimum requirements for qualifications of staff required to deliver CaPS services.
+However, service providers are encouraged to employ staff with a range of backgrounds, qualifications, skills and knowledge relevant to the service.